Skip to main content

 15 mg microencapsulated iron with 150 mg Vitamin C – plus Copper and Vitamin B2

-Available - Delivery time: 1-3 days
+Ready for immediate dispatch - Delivery time approx. 1-3 days

 €23.90*

-(€569.05* / 1 Kilogramm)
+(€569.05* / 1 kilogram)

 Q10-form® 100 Carnitin+